Homebuying is exciting and emotional, so apply logic and financial sense to the process.

 By research, though, we don’t mean binge-watching “House Hunters” on HGTV.
 Instead, use online resources with insights about home prices and market activity, neighborhoods, schools and crime statistics.
 Sites include Zillow, Redfin, Trulia, Realtor.com, GreatSchools.org, and Google Maps.

 Other sites focus on the financial and maintenance responsibilities of homeownership.
 For example, HUD shares tips on buying a home.
 The Consumer Financial Protection Bureau tells you what’s involved in owning a home.
 Even the Federal Trade Commission has an in-depth guide on how to shop for a mortgage.

-2. Get your budget ready for homeownership.
+2. Get your budget ready

 Now is the time to update your budget with homeownership costs.
 That means your category for “rent” will be replaced with “mortgage payment.”
 You’ll need to swap “renters insurance” for “homeowners insurance.”

 There may be more utilities to list on your budget than when you were renting and the landlord covered things like trash and water.
 Property tax is a big new expense category to add to your budget.

 Other new budget items include home maintenance and repairs.
 If you want a yard or swimming pool, then you’ll need to add the gardener or pool technician to the budget.
 If you’re considering a home in a Homeowners Association (HOA) or you see the area has extra property tax assessments, include these costs.